 Papyrus for UML/SysML modeling,

-CDT for developers
+CDT for C++ developing,

-Capella, a system engineering tool that will be contributed in the coming months by the Thales
+Capella, a system engineering tool that will be contributed in the coming months by the Thales, …

 What’s cool is that, with Luna, we are in the unique situation to deliver 1.0 version of two major kinds of Modeling projects:

-Papyrus, the Eclipse project for UML and SysML reaches its long awaited 1.0 version.
-The project provides advanced customization features on top of UML and SysML.
-And the team is now working on better user experience, and more documentation that will be ready for Luna.
-See this specific article about Papyrus.
+Papyrus, the Eclipse project for UML and SysML reaches its awaited 1.0 version.
+In this context, the project provides advanced customization features on top of UML and SysML.
+The team is now focusing on working on better user experience, and more documentation that will be ready for Luna (More details in this specific article about Papyrus).

 Sirius reaches its 1.0 version and makes it much easier and quicker than GMF to develop specific modeling tools (See the Sirius newsletter).
 On top of that, Thales is open sourcing KitAlpha for the definition of multi-viewpoint oriented tools, and will open source Capella, the system engineering tool they use in several significant projects.

-We also share more and more components like Acceleo for code generation, Gendoc for doc generation, OCL for model checking, Reqcycle for requirements engineering, (add the links to the projects or projects proposals) and the most interesting projects from the Topcased (link to Topcased) community finally migrated to PolarSys.
+We also share more and more components like Acceleo for code generation, Gendoc for documentation generation, OCL for enabling model verification, Reqcycle for requirements engineering, (add the links to the projects or projects proposals) and the most interesting projects from the Topcased (link to Topcased) community finally migrated to PolarSys.

 Join us and contribute!